openpracticelibrary/openpracticelibrary/src/pages/practice/lego-labs.md

   The goal in this step is to help participants know what to expect.
 After a brief introduction to why the workshop is happening, start with a [Social Contract](https://openpracticelibrary.com/practice/social-contract/) exercise to help instill a sense of trust amongst the group.
 Use participant handouts to assist in understanding the scenario and logistics for building a Colony on Mars.
 [The Mobius Loop](https://drive.google.com/file/d/1CAWE9y8xNi7PIE08muHn3207MRaivEGk/view?usp=sharing) process map may also be printed and available to discuss phases of iteration and steps for the workshop.

+  **Note:** Use the Interplanetary City Builders, Inc. scenario outlined above or be creative and develop what works best for the session participants and business goals.

   ## STEP 2: Discovery to Roadmap